ipfs/ipfs-docs/docs/concepts/ipns.md

 IPNS names are self-certifying.
 This means that an IPNS record contains all the information necessary to certify its authenticity.
 IPNS achieves this using public and private key pairs:

 - Each IPNS name corresponds to a key pair
-- The IPNS name is a hash of the public key
+- The IPNS name is a CID with a multihash of the public key
 - The IPNS record contains the public key and signature, allowing anyone to verify that the record was signed by the private key holder.

 This self-certifying nature gives IPNS several benefits not preset in hierarchical and consensus systems such as DNS, and blockchain identifiers.
 Notably, IPNS records can come from anywhere, not just a particular service/system, and it is very fast and easy to confirm a record is authentic.